zieglben/humanrobotretreat/retreat/part7_closing/README.md

 ### Flow

-Participants split into breakout groups to practice the Speaker-Listener model.
+Participants split into breakout groups to practice the Speaker-Listener model using the CharismaBot, an AI counseling tool developed by students in the CHARISMA lab.

-Each pair takes turns speaking and listening, supported by a custom-developed AI that assists with thought witnessing.
+Each pair takes turns speaking and listening, supported by CharismaBot, who assists with thought witnessing.

-After small group practice, participants return to the full circle for group sharing, reflecting on both human-AI and human-human interactions.
+After a small group practice, participants return to the full circle for group sharing, reflecting on both human-AI and human-human interactions.

 ### Purpose
 The exercise helps participants experience mindful communication, develop deeper listening skills, and explore the role of AI in supporting contemplation and dialogue.
+This section also helps provide feedback for the retreat organizers, whhich is helpful for an iterative design model.